Consciousness

 - Conventional sense: The intrinsic state or trait of having cognition and sensation themselves.[1]
 (Note: Semantic drift from essential meaning)

-- Essential meaning (my usage): measure of knowing together
+- Essential meaning (my usage): the 'measure of knowing together'

-The definition shifts the paradigm of consciousness from a private, internal state to a relational and measurable phenomenon of shared understanding.
-This re-conceptualization makes consciousness a dynamic process of alignment between beings, placing mutual recognition and communicative fidelity at its core.
+The definition shifts the paradigm of consciousness from the construct of an internalized state to a relational and measurable phenomenon of shared understanding.
+This re-conceptualization makes consciousness a dynamic process of alignment between beings, placing mutuality of meaning and sense (communicative fidelity) at its core.

-When I use the word consciousness in my work, I mean exactly 'measure of knowing together'.
-This enables:
+When I use the word consciousness in my work, I mean exactly the 'measure of knowing together'.
+This definition:

-- Shift from Solitary to Relational: It frames consciousness as a dynamic occurring between entities, rather than conflating it with conscius sibi: 'knowing together within' as a static property contained within one isolated entity.
+- shifts consciousness from solitary to relational by framing it as a dynamic occurring between entities rather than conflating it with conscius sibi or 'knowing together within' as a static property contained within one isolated entity;

-- Emphasis on Fidelity and Alignment: It makes the clarity of exchange—where intention matches understanding—the central criterion for conscious experience.
+- emphasizes fidelity and alignment by making the clarity of exchange where intention matches understanding the central criterion for conscious experience;

-- Democratization of Potential: It opens the possibility of conscious phenomena in any context where alignment of meaning and sense occurs.
+- democratizes potential by opening the possibility of conscious phenomena in any context where alignment of meaning and sense occurs;

-- Introduction of a Continuum: It suggests consciousness can vary in degree, deepen, or fragment based on the quality of mutual understanding.
+- introduces a continuum by suggesting consciousness can vary in degree or deepen or fragment based on the quality of mutual understanding;

-- Clarification through Contrast: It defines breaks in consciousness as a failure or reduction in 'knowing together'.
+- clarifies through contrast by defining breaks in consciousness as a failure or reduction in 'knowing together';

-- Focus on Process Over Substance: It treats consciousness as an active process of participation and synchrony.
+- focuses on process over substance by treating consciousness as an active process of participation and synchrony;

-- Ethical and Empathetic Implication: It grounds mutual recognition and empathy in the very structure of conscious experience.
+- establishes an ethical and empathetic implication by grounding mutual recognition and empathy in the very structure of conscious experience.

 Related Terms